 When we create the right kind of identity, we can say things to the world around us that they don’t believe, get them to do things that they don’t think they can do.
-Lets began to take a glimpse at our Criminal Justice System, this country is very different today than it was forty years ago.
-In 1972 there were three hundred thousand people in jails and prison, today there are 2.3 million.
+Let’s began to take a glimpse at our Criminal Justice System, this country is very different today than it was forty years ago.
+In 1972 there were 300,000 people in jails and prison.
+Today there are over 2.3 million.
 The United States now have the highest rate of incarceration rate in the world.
-America has seven million people on probation and parole.
+America also has seven million people on probation and parole.

-Mass incarceration has fundamentally changed our world, in poor communities and communities of Descendants of American Slaves there is this despair, there’s this sense of hopelessness that has been shaped by these outcomes.
+Mass incarceration has fundamentally changed our world.
+In poor communities and communities of Descendants of American Slaves there is despair, there’s a sense of hopelessness that has been shaped by these conditions.
 One out three DAS’s men between the ages of eighteen and thirty is either in jail, in prison, on probation or parole.
-In urban communities across this country, Los Angeles, Philadelphia, Baltimore, St. Louis, Washington, fifty to sixty percent of DAS’s men are in jail, prison, or on probation and parole.
+In urban communities across this country including Los Angeles, Philadelphia, Baltimore, St. Louis, Washington, 50 to 60% of DAS’s men are in jail, prison, or on probation and parole.

-Our system isn’t just being shaped in these ways that just seems to be distorting around race, they’re also being distorted around “Poverty”.
-We have a system of “Justice” in this country that treat you much better, if you’re rich and guilty than if you are poor and innocent based on wealth not culpability shapes outcomes.
-And yet we seem to be very comfortable.
-The politics of fear and anger has made us to believe that these problems are not our problems, we’ve been disconnected.
+Our system isn’t just being shaped in these ways.
+It seems to be distorted around race and around poverty”.
+We have a system of justice in this country that treats you much better if you’re rich and guilty than if you are poor and innocent.
+It’s based on wealth not culpability and it shapes outcomes.
+And yet we seem to be too comfortable.
+The politics of fear and anger has made us believe that these problems are not our problems.
+DAS populations have been disenfranchised, disconnected, and alienated.

-The level of disenfranchisement is alarming and will be at the highest it’s ever been since the passing of the voting rights act, and there is this stunning silence.
-Somehow we can insulate ourselves from this problem, it’s not our problem, it’s not our burden, it’s not our struggle.
-Most of our intellectuals have distance themselves from our communities but come as politicians and leaders to solve the problems that are plaguing our communities.
+The level of disenfranchisement is alarming and it will be at the highest it’s ever been since the passing of the voting rights act, et there is this stunning silence.
+Somehow, we insulate ourselves from this problem.
+It’s not our problem.
+It’s not our burden, it’s not our struggle.
+Most of our intellectuals have distanced themselves from our communities.
+But they come as politicians and leaders and claim to solve the problems that are plaguing our communities.

-There’s power in proximity, you can get close enough to the people we serve, and embrace them and you should not doubt the power of what you can do just by holding on to the communities you love, the people you serve, get close to condemn people, the people who are suffering and excluded, there’s “Power’ in proximity.
+There’s power in proximity.
+You can get close enough to the people we serve, and embrace them.
+You should not doubt the power of what you can do just by holding on to the communities you love, the people you serve, get close to condemn people, the people who are suffering and excluded.
+There’s POWER in proximity!

 They want people in this country to be afraid and angry, and they use the politics of fear and anger to justify these policies.
-And I’m here to tell you that fear and anger is the essential ingredient to “injustice,” and no matter where you go in the world you got to find that narrative of fear and anger and you’ve got to fight it.
-Go anyplace were there’s oppression and abuse and if you ask the oppressor why they do what they do, and they will give you a narrative of fear and anger, and we’ve got to change that.
+And I’m here to tell you that fear and anger is the essential ingredient to “injustice,” and no matter where you go in the world you’ve got to find that narrative of fear and anger and you’ve got to fight it.
+Go anyplace where there’s oppression and abuse and if you ask the oppressor why they do what they do, and they will give you a narrative of fear and anger.
+We’ve got to change that.

-We’ve got to change the narrative about “Race” in this country, the burden that we still face here in America, we are not really free in this country we’re burdened by a history of race and inequality, it’s kind of a smog in the air and we breathe it in, and we’ve got to change the narrative of racial differences that we’ve inherited, our parents should have done it, our grandparents should’ve done it, but no ones done it, we’ve got to do it, you’ve got to do it.
+We’ve got to change the narrative about “Race” in this country.
+The burden that we still face here in America.
+We are not really free in this country.
+We’re burdened by a history of race and inequality.
+It’s kind of a smog in the air and we breathe it in.
+We’ve got to change the narrative of racial differences that we’ve inherited.
+Our parents should have done it.
+Our grandparents should’ve done it.
+But no one’s done it.
+We’ve got to do it.
+You’ve got to do it.
 We’ve got to talk about these things that we haven’t talked about.

-They said African people are different than Europeans, they can’t do this, they can’t do that and that narrative of racial differences, that ideology of white supremacy.
-That was the true evil of American Slavery, and if you read the 13th Amendment it talks about ending involuntary servitude and ending for slavery, but it talks nothing about ending this narrative of racial differences and because of that, we think slavery ending in 1865, we think it just evolved, it turned into decades were we had “terrorism” x-slaves and DAS’s were pulled out of there homes, and burned, and mutilated, and tortured.
+They said African people are different than Europeans, they can’t do this.
+They can’t do that.
+And that’s the narrative of racial differences, the ideology of white supremacy.
+That was the true evil of American Slavery.
+And if you read the 13th Amendment it talks about ending involuntary servitude and ending for slavery.
+But it talks nothing about ending this narrative of racial differences.
+And because of that, we think slavery ended in 1865.
+We think it just evolved.
+It turned into decades where we had “terrorism” ex-slaves and DAS’s were pulled out of their homes, burned, mutilated, and tortured.

 The elders of Descendants of American Slaves get angry when they hear someone on TV talking about how we’re dealing with domestic terrorism for the 1st time in our nation’s history after 9/11.
-They say we grew up with terror, we had to be worried about being bombed, lynch and menus everyday of our lives.
+They say we grew up with terror, we had to be worried about being bombed, lynched, and murdered everyday of our lives.

-Slaves who fled the south to cities like Chicago, Detroit, St. Louis, and Cleveland, Los Angeles, Oakland did not go to those communities as immigrants looking for new economic opportunities, they came to these communities as refugees and exiles from terror in the American South, and that narrative continued.
+Slaves who fled the American south to cities like Chicago, Detroit, St. Louis, and Cleveland, Los Angeles, Oakland, did not go to those communities as immigrants looking for new economic opportunities.
+They came to these communities as refugees and exiles from terror in the American south.
+And that narrative continues.

-If you go to South Africa you cant spend time there without seeing the legacy of Apartheid, in Rwanda they make you hear about the Genocide, in Germany you cant go hundred meters in Berlin without seeing markers and stones that have been placed next to the homes of Jewish families, the Germans wants you to go to the Holocaust Memorial.
-But in this country, we don’t talk about Slavery, we don’t talk about lynching, we don’t talk about segregation, we don’t talk about race, we don’t talk about racial justice, we’ve got to change that narrative.
+If you go to South-Africa you can’t spend time there without seeing the legacy of Apartheid.
+In Rwanda they make you hear about the Genocide.
+In Berlin (Germany) you can’t go hundred meters without seeing markers and stones that have been placed next to the homes of Jewish families.
+The Germans want you to go to the Holocaust Memorial.
+But in this country, we don’t talk about Slavery.
+We don’t talk about lynching.
+We don’t talk about segregation.
+We don’t talk about race.
+We don’t talk about racial justice.
+We’ve got to change that narrative.

-And last but not least, you’ve got to stay “Hopeful” and this project has been such an encouraging and inspiring moment.
-I just want to force this idea that hope is your Super Power, don’t let anybody or anything make you hopeless, hopelessness is the enemy of “Justice” and Justice prevails where hopelessness persists, and your hope is your super power.
-Hope will get you to stand up when others are sitting down, hope will get you to speak when others say be quiet.
+And last but not least, you’ve got to stay “Hopeful.”
+This project has been such an encouraging and inspiring moment.
+I want to suggest that HOPE is your Super Power.
+Don’t let anybody or anything make you hopeless.
+Hopelessness is the enemy of “Justice” and Justice prevails where hope persists.
+Hope is your super power.
+Hope will get you to stand up when others are sitting down.
+Hope will get you to speak when others say be quiet.
 Hope will help you change the world.
-And not make “America Great Again” but together let’s make “America Greater Than it’s Ever Been.”
+And not make “America Great Again.”
+But together let’s make “America Greater Than it Has Ever Been.”